daniloalves/python-sample-async/README.md

 ## Examples Assynchruns and Thread

-* `demo_thread` not be async because de main function is locked to finished mock_answer.
+* `demo_thread` Is possible a async function, because you can answer de request and run a second thread to process and delivery the information.
 *